sady-2019/demo-repository/README.md

 # Demo

 Some text here as description.
-Added new line as correction to earlier documents.
+Added new line as correction.